lucianogg/morc_menu/README.md

-  For personal use, without installing system-wide, and without requiring administrator privileges, manually install the script  by performing the following: download the package zip file; unzip it; copy the script file 'morc_menu' to a convenient location, for example, somewhere on your ${PATH}; Make it executable by running 'chmod +x /path/to/file'; Optionally, copy the script's associated config file to
-  ${HOME}/.config/morc_menu; Optionally, copy the script's associated man page to somehwere your system will recognize (run command 'manpath', and if you can not place it in any of those places, run 'man manpath' to see how to set $MANPATH), and; Create a keybinding for the script.
-An example keybinding for use with the i3 window manager would be to modify your
-  ${HOME}/.i3/config file to include a statement in the
+  For personal use, without installing system-wide, and without requiring administrator privileges, manually install the script  by performing the following: download the package zip file; unzip it; copy the script file 'morc_menu' to a convenient location, for example, somewhere on your ${PATH}; Make it executable by running 'chmod +x /path/to/file'; Optionally, copy the script's associated config file to ${HOME}/.config/morc_menu; Optionally, copy the script's associated man page to somewhere your system will recognize (run command 'manpath', and if you can not place it in any of those places, run 'man manpath' to see how to set $MANPATH), and; Create a keybinding for the script.
+An example keybinding for use with the i3 window manager would be to modify your ${HOME}/.i3/config file to include a statement in the
   form:
      bindsym $mod+z
              exec "${HOME}/path/to/morc_menu"